-The Board and management have distinct roles in the identification, assessment, and management of risks that could affect the Company.
+The Board and management have distinct roles in the identification, assessment and management of risks that could affect the Company.
 The Board exercises its responsibility for risk directly and through its three standing committees.
-In Board or committee meetings, management provides periodic reports to provide guidance on risk assessment and mitigation.
-Each committee charged with risk oversight reports up to the Board on those matters.
+In Board or committee meetings, management updates members on risk assessment and mitigation strategies.
+Each committee charged with risk oversight reports to the Board on those matters.